dalibo/emaj/docs/en/rollbackAdminFunctions.rst

 The function does not return any data.

-The comment can be added, modified or deleted when the operation is completed, but also when it is in progress if it is visible, i.e. if the *dblink_user_password* parameter is set into the :ref:`emaj_param <emaj_param>` table.
+The comment can be added, modified or deleted when the operation is completed, but also when it is in progress if it is visible, i.e. if the :ref:`'dblink_user_password'<emaj_param>` E-Maj parameter is set.

 .. _emaj_consolidate_rollback_group: